Farin Urlaub: Musical style

 Since his childhood, Urlaub has been influenced by The Beatles and Frank Zappa.
 In addition, he listens to Johnny Cash, Depeche Mode, and "more or less everything except free jazz and techno."
 He has stated that he does not consider himself to be a particularly good guitarist.
 He says that he often plays "unclean" chords and that he has only a very limited ability to read music, although this has not affected his success as a musician.
 Urlaub is familiar with many styles ranging from punk to rock, funk (Deine Freundin), ska (Dermitder), reggae, dancehall, country and even, albeit in a jocular manner, in Volkstümliche Musik (Wenn es Abend wird).

 According to some reports, the difference between the songs Urlaub has written solo and those he has written for Die Ärzte is that his solo pieces are more personal and topical.
 He tried to make his songs for Die Ärzte as "timeless" and funny as possible, influenced by the Comedian Harmonists.
 Many of his songs are about being left by one's partner (Zu spät (Too late), Wegen dir (Because of you), Wie am ersten Tag (Like on the first day), Komm zurück (Come back), Nie gesagt (Never told you), OK, 1000 Jahre schlechten Sex (1000 years of bad sex), Nichts in der Welt (Nothing in the world)) or are just nonsense (Buddy Holly's Brille (Buddy Holly's glasses), Außerirdische (Extraterrestrials), WAMMW (Abbreviation for Wenn alle Männer Mädchen wären — If all men were girls)).

 Since the reunion of Die Ärzte, Urlaub has also written socially critical and political songs (Kopfüber in die Hölle (Headfirst into hell), Schrei nach Liebe (Cry for love), Schunder-Song, Der Misanthrop, Rebell, Deine Schuld (Your fault), Nicht allein (Not alone)).

 Whereas his first solo album contained several very satirical texts, Am Ende der Sonne deals with more serious themes such as politics, social criticism, and personal subjects.
 In some solo pieces, Urlaub also shows some tendency towards ska punk (Dermitder ("The Guy With The", contextually, "der Mann mit der Posaune" — the man with the trombone), 1000 Jahre schlechten Sex (1000 years of bad sex)).

+Live, he does not play guitar in all songs, but often swaps his guitar with Die Ärzte bass guitarist Rodrigo González in songs Urlaub finds too hard to play on guitar.